xsf/xmpp.org/content/blog/2023-02-05-newsletter.md

 ## XSF Announcements

-If you are interested in becoming an XSF member, the [listings are open until this 19th February 2023](https://wiki.xmpp.org/web/Membership_Applications_Q1_2023)!
+If you are interested in becoming an XSF member, the [listings are open until 19th February 2023](https://wiki.xmpp.org/web/Membership_Applications_Q1_2023).

 ### XSF fiscal hosting projects